-- Specific analytical method(s) - Schedule for proficiency testing implementation - Provision for the periodic reporting of proficiency testing results and corrective actions, if any - Results of proficiency testing will be reported in the Semi-Annual VOC Monitoring Report as specified in Permit Part 4, Section 4.6.2.2. - 18 N-5f Preventive Maintenance - Maintenance of sample collection units is described briefly in Section N-4d Maintenance of analytical equipment will be addressed in the analytical laboratory SOP. - 21 N-5g Corrective Actions - If the required completeness of valid data (95 percent) is not maintained, corrective action may - 23 be required.
-Corrective action for field sampling activities may include recertification and - cleaning of sample collection units, reanalysis of samples, additional training of personnel, - modification to field and laboratory procedures, and recalibration of measurement and test - equipment.
+- Provision for the periodic reporting of proficiency testing results and corrective actions, if any - Results of proficiency testing will be reported in the Semi-Annual VOC Monitoring Report as - 4 specified in Permit Part 4, Section 4.6.2.2.

+5 N-5f Preventive Maintenance

+- 6 Maintenance of sample collection units is described briefly in Section N-4d Maintenance of - 7 analytical equipment will be addressed in the analytical laboratory SOP.

+8 N-5g Corrective Actions
-Laboratory corrective actions may be required to maintain data quality.
-The laboratory 27 continuing calibration criteria indicate the relative response factor for the midpoint standard will 28 be less than 30 percent different from the mean relative response factor for the initial calibration.
-29 Differences greater than 30 percent will require recalibration of the instrument before samples 30 can be analyzed.
-If the internal standard areas in a sample change by more than 40 percent, 31 the sample will be reanalyzed.
-If the 40 percent criterion is not achieved during the reanalysis, 32 the instrument will undergo a performance check and the midpoint standard will be reanalyzed 33 to verify proper operation.
-Deviations larger than 40 percent may indicate instrument 34 malfunction.
-35

-- The laboratory results for samples, duplicate analyses, LCSs, and blanks should routinely be within the QC limits.
-If results exceed control limits, the reason for the nonconformances and - appropriate corrective action must be identified and implemented.
+- 9 If the required completeness of valid data (95 percent) is not maintained, corrective action may - be required.
+Corrective action for field sampling activities may include recertification and - cleaning of sample collection units, reanalysis of samples, additional training of personnel, - modification to field and laboratory procedures, and recalibration of measurement and test - 13 equipment. - Laboratory corrective actions may be required to maintain data quality.
+The laboratory - continuing calibration criteria indicate the relative response factor for the midpoint standard will - be less than 30 percent different from the mean relative response factor for the initial calibration. - Differences greater than 30 percent will require recalibration of the instrument before samples - can be analyzed.
+If the internal standard areas in a sample change by more than 40 percent, - the sample will be reanalyzed.
+If the 40 percent criterion is not achieved during the reanalysis, - the instrument will undergo a performance check and the midpoint standard will be reanalyzed - to verify proper operation.
+Deviations larger than 40 percent may indicate instrument - 22 malfunction. - The laboratory results for samples, duplicate analyses, LCSs, and blanks should routinely be - within the QC limits.
+If results exceed control limits, the reason for the nonconformances and - 25 appropriate corrective action must be identified and implemented.

-1 N-5h Records Management
+26 N-5h Records Management

-2 The VOC Monitoring Programs will require administration of record files (both laboratory and

-3 field data collection files).
-The records control systems will provide adequate control and

-4 retention for program-related information.
-Records administration, including QA records, will be

-5 conducted in accordance with applicable DOE, MOC, and WIPP requirements.

-6 Unless otherwise specified, VOC monitoring plan records will be retained as lifetime records.

-7 Temporary and permanent storage of QA records will occur in facilities that prevent damage

-8 from temperature, fire, moisture, pressure, excessive light, and electromagnetic fields.
-Access

-9 to stored VOC Monitoring Program QA Records will be controlled and documented to prevent made only with the approval of the responsible program manager and in accordance with applicable QA procedures.
-Original and duplicate or backup records of project activities will be maintained at the WIPP site.
-Documentation will be available for inspection by internal and
+- 27 The VOC Monitoring Programs will require administration of record files (both laboratory and - field data collection files).
+The records control systems will provide adequate control and - retention for program-related information.
+Records administration, including QA records, will be - conducted in accordance with applicable DOE, MOC, and WIPP requirements. - Unless otherwise specified, VOC monitoring plan records will be retained as lifetime records. - Temporary and permanent storage of QA records will occur in facilities that prevent damage - from temperature, fire, moisture, pressure, excessive light, and electromagnetic fields.
+Access - to stored VOC Monitoring Program QA Records will be controlled and documented to prevent - unauthorized use or alteration of completed records. - Revisions to completed records (i.e., as a result of audits or data validation procedures) may be - made only with the approval of the responsible program manager and in accordance with - 38 applicable QA procedures.
+Original and duplicate or backup rRecords of project activities will be - maintained at the WIPP site.
+Documentation will be available for inspection by internal and - 40 external auditors.

-10 unauthorized use or alteration of completed records.

-11 Revisions to completed records (i.e., as a result of audits or data validation procedures) may be

-15 external auditors.